Bridge

 JRB prefers that both bridges are adjustable: 1) Making our primary bridge as long as possible will minimize the squeezing effect of a saddle and the ‘hip pinch’ associated with it.
 2) Making our short bridge as short as possible is of benefit in JRB Hitch Climbing (and Stick Climbing, eliminating need for a lineman’s belt to hold our position between moves.

-Depending on the design chosen, the components for building a bridge can be found on these pages:
+Depending on the design chosen, the elements for building a bridge can be found on these pages:

 Bridge Designs